 How was my advisor assignment determined?

-Your advisor is based on your choices indicated on the pre-orientation form.
+Your advisor is based on your choices indicated on the post-acceptance form.
 If you selected multiple interests or did not indicate a specific advisor, random assignments were made.

 Can I switch/change advisors?